tahashieenavaz/router/README.md

 # Minimal PHP Request Router

 Every professional web developer knows handling request routing can be a pain in the ***.
 I sometimes **wished** there could be an excessively lightweight library which handles request routing.
-So I wasn't forced to load Laravel or even Lumen to to so.
+So I wasn't forced to load Laravel or even Lumen to do so.
 This repository contains my solution for my own problem but I think others will find it useful too.

 ## Installation